Enzoic/enzoic-react-password-strength/README.md

 ### Importing

 If using ES6 imports:
-`import PasswordPing from 'passwordping-react-password-strength';`
+`import Enzoic from 'enzoic-react-password-strength';`

 Using CommonJS require:
-`var ReactPasswordStrength = require('passwordping-react-password-strength');`
+`var ReactPasswordStrength = require('enzoic-react-password-strength');`

 Using in a __Universal JS App__ (server-side rendering):
-- Import component from `passwordping-react-password-strength/dist/universal`
+- Import component from `enzoic-react-password-strength/dist/universal`
-- Include default style from `passwordping-react-password-strength/dist/style.css`.
+- Include default style from `enzoic-react-password-strength/dist/style.css`.

 ### Props